yzh503/yzh503.github.io/_posts/2022-08-16-obsidian-folder-note-list.md

 ---
 layout: post
-title: Automatic notes list for each folder
+title: Automatic notes list for each folder in Obsidian
 date: 2022-08-16 13:06 +1000
 ---